Author: Gabriela Aceitón Cortés

 However, these weren't climate scientists or policymakers, but citizens from diverse professional backgrounds who shared a common concern: how climate change is impacting their city, their communities, and their lives.

-This workshop, focused on understanding the unique perspectives of working women and commuters, is just one example of how the AGORA project is revolutionising climate change adaptation by putting communities at the heart of the action.
+This workshop, focused on understanding the unique perspectives of working women and commuters, is just one example of how the Adaptation AGORA project is revolutionising climate change adaptation by putting communities at the heart of the action.

 Climate change is the most pressing issue of our time.
 The science is clear, the impacts are already being felt, and the future looks bleak if we don't take drastic action.
 According to data from the World Health Organisation (WHO), 3,600 million people already live in areas highly vulnerable to climate change.